RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 ## About MTH 225 and this syllabus

-**Welcome to MTH 225!** I'm Dr. Robert Talbert, the professor of this course.
+**Welcome to MTH 225!** I'm Dr. Robert Talbert, the professor for this course.
 I'm grateful you're here.

 In this course, you will learn **the math that all of computer science is based on**.
 You'll learn things like how to do arithmetic in binary, how to count the number of ways to deal a five-card poker hand, and how to generate complex data structures using simple rules involving recursion.
 And more!
 By studying discrete structures, **you'll gain a superpower to make you an expert learner of any hardware and any software, including those that haven't been invented yet**.
 As a computer scientist, your ability to learn new things quickly, and use fundamental concepts to model complex ideas, are more valuable than your coding skills.

 **This syllabus contains all the information you need to navigate the course.** The main document will be kept continuously up to date at this link.
 When you see blue- or purple-underlined text in the syllabus or any other document, it's a clickable link.
 For example, [click here for a cat video](https://www.youtube.com/watch?v=aFuUidBR1aQ).
 A PDF version of the syllabus will also be available on Blackboard in the *Course Documents and Tools* folder, but it will not be updated unless there is a major change.

-**This document is meant to be read once, then searched as needed.** If you need to find something, the easiest way is to pull up this  document, hit `Control-F` and then do a search for the text you're looking for.
+**This document is meant to be read once, then searched as needed.** If you need to find something, the easiest way is to pull up this  document, hit `Control-F` or `Command-F`, and then do a search for the text you're looking for.

 All course materials for MTH 225 are available on GitHub at https://github.com/RobertTalbert/discretecs.
+The current version is in the folder `MTH225-Fall2023`.
 Critically important documents (syllabus, etc.) will also be on Blackboard.

 ## Key Information

+**Professor:** Robert Talbert, Ph.D., Professor of Mathematics.
+My office is Mackinac Hall C-2-513 and my email is talbertr@gvsu.edu.

 **Meetings:** Section 03 and Section 04 meet Monday/Wednesday/Friday in Mackinac Hall B-1-110.
 Section 03 meets 12:00-12:50pm and Section 04 meets 2:00-2:50pm.

-**Student drop-in hours:** To be determined during week 1.
-Watch this space for an update.
+**Student drop-in hours:** 11:00-11:50am MWF.
+Others will be determined during week 1; watch this space for an update.
+No appointment is needed for drop-in hours.
+If you want to make an appointment outside office hours for an in-person or online meeting, schedule yourself at http://calendly.com/robert-talbert.

 **Blackboard, Class Page, and Class Vault:** Our main course portal is on Blackboard, which you can access at http://lms.gvsu.edu.
 Please note that we are using *Blackboard Ultra*, a major update to Blackboard which has significant differences from previous versions.
 If you need a tutorial on how to navigate Blackboard Ultra,  We use two other electronic resources for the class: the **[Class Page](https://docs.google.com/document/d/1JxG_s77q1Z3Ho_GsHXsQafZhpFJ_lW1Bbl7Hn0epWns/edit?usp=sharing)** which is a Google Doc showing notes and resources for class meetings; and the **[Course vault](https://publish.obsidian.md/mth225)** which serves as our primary textbook.
 All of these are linked to Blackboard in the *Course Documents and Tools* folder, so you don't need to remember them all.
 But it's a good idea to bookmark the ones you use frequently in your browser.

 **Contacting the prof:** Email (talbertr@gvsu.edu) is preferred.
 You can schedule a video or phone call outside of office hours through [my Calendly page](https://calendly.com/robert-talbert/).
-Be sure to read my availability/response policy **LINK NEEDED**
+Be sure to read [my availability/response policy](https://github.com/RobertTalbert/discretecs/blob/master/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md#instructor-availability-and-message-responses).

 **Course calendar:** The official course calendar is in **Google Calendar** [at this link](https://calendar.google.com/calendar/embed?src=9faa4be7819d7e9f621c4deb8f2e0fc91ab47d8140a117459e9ca26d5611ae06%40group.calendar.google.com&ctz=America%2FDetroit).
 It is also linked on the [Class Page](https://hackmd.io/@rtalbert235/HyTuIxi4q) and embedded at the end of this syllabus, although some web formats do not display it correctly.
 Assignments that are turned in on Blackboard will also have their due dates shown on the Blackboard calendar. *In case of an apparent date conflict on assignments or course documents, the Google Calendar is assumed to be correct.*

 **Definition of "week":** In our course, a "week" is defined to begin at 12:01am ET on Monday and end at 11:59pm ET the following Sunday.

-**Course content and videos:** The content for the course is housed in the Course Vault (https://publish.obsidian.md/mth225), a wiki-style website containing interconnected articles for each major course concept.
+**Course content and videos:** The content for the course is housed in the **Course Vault** (https://publish.obsidian.md/mth225), a wikipedia-style website containing interconnected articles for every major course concept.
 A *optional* additional textbook is [Discrete Mathematics: An Open Introduction](http://discrete.openmathbooks.org/dmoi3/dmoi.html) by Oscar Levin.
 It's free; just click the link.
 A PDF copy is available for download [here](http://discrete.openmathbooks.org/pdfs/dmoi3-tablet.pdf).
 Not all course material is included in the Levin textbook, and we may not follow the exact sequence that this book uses.
 But you are free to use it as a supplement.
-A playlist of instructional videos is available on Vimeo at https://vimeo.com/showcase/8667148, and individual videos are embedded in the class vault.
+A playlist of instructional videos is available on Vimeo at https://vimeo.com/showcase/8667148, and individual videos are embedded in course vault articles.

 **Course tools:** We will use [Juypyter notebooks](https://jupyter.org/) on the [Google Colab platform](https://colab.research.google.com/) throughout the course for Python programming and writing up some assignments.
 You'll receive training on these tools in the first week of classes.